dnce17/crochet_shop_docker/README.md

 ```python
 CMD ["gunicorn", "-k", "geventwebsocket.gunicorn.workers.GeventWebSocketWorker", "-w", "1", "-b", "0.0.0.0:8000", "app:app"]
 ```
 ### Issue
-Regarding why `-b` and `0.0.0.0:8000` is needed
+Regarding why `-b` and `ip_address:port` (like 0.0.0.0:8000) is needed in the above cmd
 * Issue: When running `gunicorn -k geventwebsocket.gunicorn.workers.GeventWebSocketWorker -w 1 app:app` (without -b and ip_address:port), the app is not ran on the port specified in...
 ```python
 if __name__ == "__main__":
     socketio.run(app, debug=True, host="0.0.0.0", port="5000")
 ```

+NOTE: I had already changed the port to 8000 in socketio.run() for app.py.
+The issue above is referring to the time I had the port at 5000 and ran into the problem.

 ### Explanation and Solution
 #### Key Points
-* socketio.run(app, ...): When calling socketio.run(app, ...) inside the if __name__ == "__main__": block, it starts the built-in Flask development server (not Gunicorn) and listens on the specified host and port.
+* socketio.run(app, ...): When calling socketio.run(app, ...) inside the if __name__ == "__main__": block, it starts the built-in Flask development server (not gunicorn) and listens on the specified host and port.
 In the code above, port=5000 is specified, so the Flask development server would runs on port 5000.
-* Gunicorn: When Gunicorn is run, it completely takes over the web server and does not use the Flask development server.
-It will start the application on the port specified in Gunicorn's command (e.g., with the -b option) or the default port (which is 8000 if not specified).
+* gunicorn: When gunicorn is run, it completely takes over the web server and does not use the Flask development server.
+It will start the application on the port specified in gunicorn's command (e.g., with the -b option) or the default port (which is 8000 if not specified).

 #### Why It Runs on Port 8000
-When specifying the port in socketio.run(app, ...) but then running Gunicorn, the Flask development server is never actually used.
-Gunicorn starts a separate process and ignores any port settings in socketio.run().
-If port with Gunicorn is not specified, it will default to port 8000.
+When specifying the port in socketio.run(app, ...) but then running gunicorn, the Flask development server is never actually used. gunicorn starts a separate process and ignores any port settings in socketio.run().
+If port with gunicorn is not specified, it will default to port 8000.

 In other words:

-* socketio.run(app) only applies when running the Flask app directly (i.e., without Gunicorn).
+* socketio.run(app) only applies when running the Flask app directly (i.e., without gunicorn).
-* Gunicorn overrides the need for socketio.run() and will start the server based on its own configuration.
+* gunicorn overrides the need for socketio.run() and will start the server based on its own configuration.

-Using -b and specifying the port like the below allows you to control which port Gunicorn will use
+Using -b and specifying the port like the below allows you to control which port gunicorn will use

-* `-b 0.0.0.0:5000`: This binds Gunicorn to port 5000 and listens on all IP addresses (0.0.0.0), which is typically what you want for Docker containers.
+* `-b 0.0.0.0:5000`: This binds gunicorn to port 5000 and listens on all IP addresses (0.0.0.0), which is typically what you want for Docker containers.